University of Mysore Re-releases Kannada Vishwakosha (Encyclopaedia) under Creative Commons Free License

 - Asia in the Edges: A Narrative Account of the Inter-Asia Cultural Studies Summer School in Bangalore

 - Reading from a Distance — Data as Text

 - Not a Goodbye; More a ‘Come Again’: Thoughts on being Research Director at a moment of transition

 - Access to Knowledge

-Global Congress on Intellectual Property and the Public Interest, 2015
+Announcing the Tracks for the Global Congress on Intellectual Property and the Public Interest 2015

-We are pleased to announce that the Centre for Internet and Society will be hosting the fourth edition of the Global Congress on Intellectual Property and the Public Interest at New Delhi, India, tentatively in the first two weeks of December, 2015.
-This post seeks your participation and invites your queries and suggestions for the event.
+CIS recently announced that the Centre for Internet and Society will be hosting the fourth edition of the Global Congress on Intellectual Property and the Public Interest at New Delhi, India, tentatively in the first two weeks of December, 2015.
+This post declares the track events to be conducted, seeks your participation and invites contributions from potential funders.

 - An Infrastructure Road Map